VoPhuongAnh/Session-3.5-Project-2---Carbon-Emission-Analysis/README.md

 | France       | 21364                     |
 | Italy        | 20000                     |
 | Ireland      | 11160                     |

+German seems to be the one with highest carbon emission level.

 ### 6.What is the trend of carbon footprints (PCFs) over the years?